-Shoulder instability typically occurs in one of two directions, anterior (forward) or posterior (backwards), anterior instability or dislocations are far more common than posterior.
+Shoulder instability typically occurs in one of two directions, anterior (forward) or posterior (backward).
+Anterior instability or dislocations are far more common than posterior.

 Traumatic shoulder instability is the most common form.
 Often the joint is dislocated by a strong force and damaged, leaving it more unstable and vulnerable to future dislocations.
 Rugby and football players are commonly affected.
 However, dislocations can occur in the general public from something as simple as falling onto an outstretched hand.

-Helping patients to understand and manage their condition is an essential part of recovery.
-Physiotherapy is usually always recommended as the first line of treatment before surgery and can have excellent outcomes, with or without going under the knife.
+Helping patients understand and manage their condition is essential to recovery.
+Physiotherapy is always recommended as the first line of treatment before surgery and can have excellent outcomes, with or without going under the knife.

 Fortunately, physiotherapists have developed effective treatment methods to reduce pain and improve function.
 If you have shoulder instability, physiotherapy can help you regain control over your shoulder movement.

 Physio sessions will also improve your overall strength and flexibility, allowing you to perform daily activities without pain.

 Physiotherapy may also prevent future injury.